-Seems Brian’s emotional/mental woes began to present around age 21 when, according to his report, he began hearing voices and screaming in his sleep.
+Seems Brian’s emotional and mental woes began to present around age 21 when, according to his report, he began hearing voices and screaming in his sleep.

 Accompanying were paranoid beliefs and delusions.
 For instance, Brian would only conduct business in his swimming pool because he believed his house was filled with hidden recording devices.

-Needless to say, he was lost, out-of-control, and deteriorating rapidly.
+Brian was lost, out-of-control, and deteriorating rapidly.

 Frantic over Brian’s condition, his wife and family hired a “radical therapist.”
 Brian was 33.
-The treatment began to produce positive results; however, the therapist was fired in a year’s time because of a fee dispute.
+The treatment began to produce positive results; however, the psychologist was fired in a year’s time because of a fee dispute.

-With the love and help of his wife, family, and friends, as well as legitimate psychiatric, psychotherapeutic, and medical care, Brian moved-on with his life.
+With the love and help of his wife, family, and friends, as well as legitimate psychiatric, psychotherapeutic, and medical care, Brian moved on with his life.

 The featured image is Brian in the present.

 So back to the concert.
-It was, indeed, a spiritual experience.
+It was a spiritual experience.
 Thanks to my brother’s generosity, I was seated very close to the stage.

 It was loving and electric.

 In fact, “the package” can present during concerts, accounting for an arms at his side meditative posture as he sits at the piano.
-Sadly and unfairly, this has been misunderstood as some degree of stupor.
+It’s unfortunate that it’s been misunderstood as some degree of stupor.

 And I have to note that Brian’s angelic voice is no more.
 He still does lead vocals; however, it just isn’t the same.
-It’s thought that heavy cocaine use and chain-smoking are the culprits.
+It’s thought that his past heavy cocaine use and chain-smoking are the culprits.

 What better way to close than with some inspirational quotes from Brian?